dentarg/auth0-blog/_posts/2016-12-28-introduction-to-progressive-web-apps-push-notifications-part-3.markdown

 ```

-**Note:** `id_token` should only be used to retrieve the user's profile, this is necessary for populating the UI.
-When making calls to the API for your application, we recommend that [you use an access_token](https://auth0.com/blog/why-should-use-accesstokens-to-secure-an-api/).
-You can read about how to [implement API authentication with Auth0](https://auth0.com/docs/apis) with [implicit grant](https://auth0.com/docs/api-auth/tutorials/implicit-grant).
+**Note:** If you want to use Auth0 authentication to authorize _API requests_, note that you'll need to use [a different flow depending on your use case](https://auth0.com/docs/api-auth/which-oauth-flow-to-use).
+Auth0 `idToken` should only be used on the client-side.
+[Access tokens should be used to authorize APIs](https://auth0.com/blog/why-should-use-accesstokens-to-secure-an-api/).
+You can read more about [making API calls with Auth0 here](https://auth0.com/docs/apis).

 _Implementing Lock_